 Do-it-yourselfers take pride in the fact that they can fix practically anything around the house, from garden equipment to the family car and everything in between.
 As a DIYer, you might know how to check and replace your brakes, but the question is: At what point should you take your car to the mechanic?

 For most small and medium car issues, a well-equipped DIY garage, some YouTube videos, and maybe a manual or two are all that is necessary.
 Hopping on the NAPA KnowHow blog is another easy way to review the best way to complete any number of repairs, such as basic electrical diagnosis and repair, changing engine oil, replacing brake pads and rotors or even dealing with minor flood damage.

-On the other hand, there are some car repairs that you should really consider taking your car to the mechanic for, and it’s not a matter of DIY pride.
+On the other hand, there are some car repairs that you should really consider taking your car to your local NAPA AutoCare Center for, and it’s not a matter of DIY pride.

 Taking Your Car to the Mechanic Is NOT Failure

 Sometimes you just have to realize that a certain project is just over your head, not in your experience or not in your toolbox.
 So it’s a good idea to leave it to the professionals.
 This isn’t failure, but simple recognition of your limitations.
 For example …

 - Limited experience: If you’ve never replaced a timing belt, the time to start practicing probably isn’t on the daily driver.
 If it’s the second car or the winter beater, maybe you can afford to take your time.

 - Limited tools: Even if you have the time, a transmission rebuild is not for the faint of heart.
 Additionally, you’ll need a number of specialty tools, which could cost hundreds or thousands of dollars, which wouldn’t make sense to purchase for one-time use.